 Khristopher Kohlmeier — Boise School District

-The complaint against Kohlmeier states he was grooming a female student through inappropriate emails and gift-giving.
+The complaint against Kohlmeier states that he sent inappropriate emails and gave gifts to a female student.
 He was certified as an English teacher, and he held a principal’s endorsement for K-12.

 The PSC indefinitely suspended his license.
 To regain his Idaho teaching certification, Kohlmeier must provide evidence to the PSC — for example, through counseling or other mental health resources — that his behavior will not reoccur.